 “Yeah, you mentioned that already.”
 True, but you don’t need a real capo to play the easier chords.
 Keep that in mind.
 Also, don’t forget that our tool just shows you the transposition of the chords that we provide, it doesn’t change the pitch of the song you playback on the player.

-Next to the Song tool you’ll find the Chords feature.
-This does exactly the same thing as the Song button, only this time you manage the volume of the piano MIDI chords you can use to check if you’re in the right key.
+Next to the Song Volume tool you’ll find the Chords Volume feature.
+This does exactly the same thing as the Song Volume button, only this time you manage the volume of the piano MIDI chords you can use to check if you’re in the right key.
 That’s all there is to it.

 Do you know what BPM stands for?
 Beats Per Minute, that’s what.
-And with that being said you can probably figure out what this feature does.
+And with that being said you can probably figure out what this feature from the Chordify toolbox does.
 With it you can speed up or slow down the player and the chord diagram playback.
 This way you can practice part of the song at a slower or faster pace.

 Slower if you want to learn it, but still have troubles with the fast pace in which the chords switch from one to another.
 Fast if… Well let’s say you just want to challenge yourself.
 Using this tool changes the speed of the song in the player as well as the chord diagram playback.

 We’re almost through the toolbar, and things are getting better and better.
 This next feature is the Loop tool.
 The Loop is made for… Yup looping.
 Just select a part of a song and loop it until you’ve mastered the chords.
 Easy peasy lemon squeezy!

 MIDI stands for Musical Instrument Digital Interface.
 The main function of MIDI is to exchange data between digital musical instruments and computers.
 So by downloading the chord progression in MIDI we help you as a producer to use the chords in your digital audio workstation (DAW) software, with any instrument you like.